captbaritone/eel-wasm/README.md

 Milkdrop presets, user defined visualizations, consist of shader code as well as EEL code.
 EEL is a custom programing language made by Nullsoft.
 Currently Butterchurn handles EEL code by compiling it to JavaScript ahead of time (not in the browser).
 This works well, but it has a few downsides:

-1. In order to load a preset from an arbitrary source — such as the Internet Archive — you must be willing to execute arbitrary JavaScript from that source in the same context as Webamp.
+1. In order to load a preset from an arbitrary source — such as the Internet Archive's [collection of ~40k presets](https://archive.org/details/milkdrops) — you must be willing to execute arbitrary JavaScript from that source in the same context as Webamp.
 This security risk is currently preventing us from enabling Dropbox integration on https://webamp.org.
-2. Compiling EEL ahead of time precludes the possibility of building an in-browser preset editor where the user can edit their preset and see the changes in real time.
+2. EEL at run time gets us closer to being able to build an in-browser preset editor where the user can edit their preset and see the changes in real time.

 Finally, the compiled JavaScript is currently a performance bottleneck for Butterchurn.
 Some more-complicated presets struggle to render at a good frame rate.
 We suspect — but don’t know — that WebAssembly could run faster than JavaScript.